mcMickJuice/mickjuice-blog/content/blog/hooks-exclamation-point/index.md

 The interesting bits of this hook are the following:

-- `useReducer` - similar to `setState`, `useReducer` allows us to management non-arbitrary state in a React functional component.
+- `useReducer` - similar to `setState`, `useReducer` allows us to manage non-arbitrary state in a React functional component.
 Using a similar pattern that we see in Redux, we can express our state as a switch statement that pivots on an action and data tied to that action.
 The result of the `useReducer` expression is the current state and a dispatch function (which is used to update state).
 In code, this is the `searchState` and `dispatch` variables, respectively
 - `resetErrorState` and `search` - these functions that are declared in the hook function body [close over](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures) the dispatch function.
 When invoked, they dispatch an action that updates this hook's state
 - hook return value - both the state and the hooks aforementioned updater functions are then returned as a [tuple](https://en.wikipedia.org/wiki/Tuple).
 These values can then be consumed by the calling function (i.e. React component) to render or update this hook's state